zitadel/zitadel/docs/docs/guides/basics/projects.md

 * You can setup multiple projects within an organization to manage scope
     - [ ] yes
     - [ ] no
-* Authorizations are define more detailed access rights within your application
+* Authorizations define more detailed access rights within your application
     - [ ] yes
     - [ ] no
-* Your projects as well as projects granted to your organization are visible within the Tab Projects of your organization
+* Your projects, as well as projects granted to your organization, are visible within the Tab Projects of your organization
     - [ ] yes
     - [ ] no